 • CTRL-click all the items you want to delete, and press Delete to delete them all at once.

-• Or, if the items are all next to each other, click the first item, SHIFT-click the last item, and click Delete to delete those two and everything in between.
+• Or, if the items are all in sequence, click the first item, SHIFT-click the last item, and click Delete to delete those two and everything in between.

-One handy shortcut: typing CTRL+a means “select all”, and all messages visible in the list would be selected.
+One handy shortcut: typing CTRL+A means "select all", and selects all messages visible in the list.
 You can then CTRL-click to unselect specific messages, leaving the remaining selected to delete.

 Checkbox selection